Farama-Foundation/Gymnasium/docs/environments/atari/pooyan.md

 You are a mother pig protecting her piglets (Pooyans) from wolves.
 In the first scene, you can move up and down a rope.
 Try to shoot the worker's balloons, while guarding yourself from attacks.
 If the wolves reach the ground safely they will get behind and try to eat you.
 In the second scene, the wolves try to float up.
 You have to try and stop them using arrows and bait.
 You die if a wolf eats you, or a stone or rock hits you.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=372)

 ## Actions

-Pooyan has the action space `Discrete(6)` with the table below lists the meaning of each action's meanings.
+Pooyan has the action space of `Discrete(6)` with the table below listing the meaning of each action's meanings.
-As Pooyan uses a reduced set of actions for `v0`, `v4` and `v5` versions of the environment.
 To enable all 18 possible actions that can be performed on an Atari 2600, specify `full_action_space=True` during initialization or by passing `full_action_space=True` to `gymnasium.make`.